 For further information or to arrange a guided tour please contact us.

 Far from the madding crowd our restful rural setting of 66 hectares of landscape park is enchanting in all seasons.
 Picnic in the shelters or on the grass.
 BBQs need at least 2 x $1 coins.

-Open 11am to 4pm October to May.
+Open 11am to 4pm 1 October to 31 May.
 Enjoy a coffee or hot chocolate, some of that legendary home made ice-cream or light refreshments.
-For further information or to arrange catering for a group please contact us.
+For further information please contact us.